-A roof runoff structure is made of various components that will collect, control and convey precipitation runoff from a roof.
+A structure or system of structures to collect, control, and convey precipitation runoff from a roof.

 Practice Information

 The practice applies where roof runoff from precipitation needs to be diverted away from structures or contaminated areas.
 Roof runoff water that becomes contaminated by contact with animal waste has to be stored and then transported to the field for land application.
 Diverting clean water away from animal waste concentration areas reduces the amount of liquid that must be stored and utilized.